 Not all equipment described in this manual is available on all models.
-No attempt has been made in this manual to define equipment as standard or optional.
 See your dealer for equipment availability.

 NOTE: In keeping with CROWNLINE Boats, Inc. policy of continuing product improvement, equipment and specifications may be changed without notice.
 In the event of conflicting information between your CROWNLINE Owner's Manual and the supplied manufacturer's manuals, in all cases adhere to the manufacturer's recommendations for equipment installed on your boat.
 Equipment manufacturer's information concerning service, maintenance, repair, and operation shall supersede this manual.
 Consult your CROWNLINE dealer for confirmation and additional information.